nishkohli96/eslint-config/apps/docs/docs/migration/eslint-8_to_9.md

 touch eslint.config.mjs
 ```
 :::note
-The `react` folder import from `@nish1896/eslint-config/react` has been renamed and will be imported as `@nish1896/eslint-flat-config/jsx`.
+The `react` folder import from `@nish1896/eslint-config/react` has been renamed in this package and will be imported as `@nish1896/eslint-flat-config/jsx`.
 :::

 Add the following content to this file -